CMU-17-356/dronut-starter/README.md

 necessary, you may need to install the Docker Daemon on your machine to properly complete the assignment.
 Read the [get-started](https://www.docker.com/get-started) guide for downloading Docker locally.
 If you're on a Linux OS, starting [here](https://docs.docker.com/machine/install-machine/) would be more helpful.
+**MAKE sure you do not install docker via snap.
+Snap's version of docker is outdated**

 ### Deployment
 1. You should have received an email about signing-up/accepting a assignment/lab